pallix/bobkonf2023-elixir-workshop/tapa_enumerables/README.md

 ## Tips

-Use the [Geocalc.distance_between](https://github.com/yltsrc/geocalc) to calculate the distance between two locations.
-You will need also the function in the [Enum module](`https://hexdocs.pm/elixir/1.14.2/Enum.html`)
+Use the [Geocalc.distance_between](https://github.com/yltsrc/geocalc) to rocalculate the distance between two locations.
+You will need also the function in the [Enum module](`https://hexdocs.pm/elixir/1.14.2/Enum.html`).
+Remember that modules names are just atoms, so `when is_atom(struct)` is checking if the parameter is a module.

 ## Open questions